micorix/Carols/README.md

-# Carols
+# Interactive Carols
-Interactive Polish Carols Song-Book written using reveal.js - HTML Presentation Framework
+Interactive Polish Carols Song-Book written using reveal.js - HTML Presentation Framework.

+All song lyrics are from tekstowo.pl